yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 ![png](index_files/index_16_0.png)

-The noise parameter controls the shape of the data generated , Give it different values from 0 to 1 above and inspect the outcome.
+The noise parameter controls the shape of the data generated.
+Give it different values from 0 to 1 above and inspect the outcome.
 0 noise would generate perfect moon shapes and 1 would be just noise and no underlying pattern.
-We can also see that this pattern is not "linearly separable" i.e. we can not draw a straight line to separate classes, this helps us try our non linear classification functions (like sigmoid and tanh etc.)
+We can also see that this pattern is not "linearly separable" i.e. we can not draw a straight line to separate classes, this helps us try our non-linear classification functions (like sigmoid and tanh etc.)

  ## `make_circles()`

-This function further complicates the generated data and creates values in form of concentric circles.
-It also features a noise parameter , similar to make_moons().
+This function further complicates the generated data and creates values in the form of concentric circles.
+It also features a noise parameter, similar to make_moons().
 Below is how you import this function.

 ```python
 from sklearn.datasets import make_circles
 X, y = make_circles(n_samples=100, noise=0.05)